Last Updated on August 27, 2021 by Muhammad Junaid Khalid

 - This may seem obvious but completely exit all unused apps.
 Some minimize to the notification tray instead of closing, while others run processes in the background that can slow your PC down.
 Use Task Manager to see what hogs your PC’s processing power, and close it.
+This will surely fix your slow computer issue and improve the processing speed.

 - Pause or close programs that upload/download data, e.g. OneDrive, Dropbox, Backup, and Sync from Google, etc.